will-clarke/wclarke.net/src/posts/2022-02-04--communicate-effectively.md

 - Favour communication in public over in private.
 Other people will benefit!
 - If in doubt, post the message.
 Under-communication is more dangerous than over-communication.
 - Make sure the relevant people know.
 Potentially "tag" them if they could miss the message.
 - Write to most relevant place & to the smallest number of people.
 Who needs to know?
 A single person?
 The team?
 A large group of people?
+People will engange more if there are fewer other people around.